Published: 02nd October 2019

 I had never heard of busking before speaking with KV Sreeram or @Unkoolie as Instagrammers call him.
 According to him, most people in Kerala don't.
 Most dictionaries define it as the act of playing music or singing in a public place so that the people will give you money.
 Sreeram simplifies it, "Basically, we perform for the public.
 The idea is to take your art wherever you go and perform it there."

 Sreeram himself learnt about the art form when he attended the Jaipur Literature Festival.
-"There, I met a girl from Bangalore who had carried her typewriter all the way to Jaipur, and mind you, it was heavy," he stresses for emphasis.
+"There, I met a girl called Richa from Bangalore had carried her typewriter all the way to Jaipur, and mind you, it was heavy," he stresses for emphasis.
 Sreeram watched her busk at cafes on the way and hand out poems for people.
 In a split second, he knew that he wanted to bring the same thing back home.
-And true to his word, he got his own typewriter and got started at the Calicut Flea Market with a friend of his who played the guitar.
+And true to his word, he got his own typewriter and got started at the Calicut Flea Market with Ashwin, a friend of his who played the guitar.

 OUT RIGHT: On October 2, Busking Kochi organised their next major busking event at Subhash Park

 "One thing I'm adamant about is that we cannot limit the idea of art to just literature.
 Art is almost anything that gives you pleasure.
-In fact one of the most recent artists I performed with was a freestyle footballer!
+In fact one of the most recent artists I performed with was a freestyle footballer named Hardy!
 Busking is an open scenario, it is about going out into the street and doing what makes you happy," he explains.
 Busking Kochi's biggest event to date was during the Kerala floods.
 A bunch of artists managed to come together at the East Indian Cafe in Kochi and raise a small amount of money to help victims of the disaster.